 Key Takeaways –

 SSRS shares great similarities with Power BI.
-It has the ability to generate reports from diverse data sources and share close integration with Microsoft Ecosystem.
+It has the ability to generate reports from diverse data sources and share close integration with the Microsoft Ecosystem.

 Yet, SSRS is a popular tool among businesses with a focus on conventional, paginated reporting needs.
 And a need for on-premises deployment.

-Whereas Power BI is a popular BI tool for businesses with a focus on self-service, cloud-based analytics.
+Power BI is a popular BI tool for businesses with a focus on self-service, cloud-based analytics.

 Explore their primary differences and decide which BI tool from Microsoft’s BI stack best suits your organization’s BI needs.